Wrapping Haptic Displays Around Robot Arms to Communicate Learning: Measuring Human Perception of 3-DoF Wrapped Haptic Displays

-Each of the DoF (\textit{Left}, \textit{Center}, and \textit{Right}) were rendered to the participant as the $P_H$ a total of 16 times each, for a total of 48 trials.
+Each DoF (\textit{Left}, \textit{Center}, and \textit{Right}) was rendered to the participant as the $P_H$ a total of 16 times each, for a total of 48 trials.
 The process was performed for both \textbf{Global} and \textbf{Local} methods.
-Half of the participants completed the procedure with \textbf{Global} first then \textbf{Local}, and the other half the opposite.
-The study was conducted as follows.
-Participants were instructed to sit in the desk right in front of the arrangements.
+Half of the participants completed the procedure with \textbf{Global} first and the other half completed \textbf{Local} first.
+The study was as follows.
+Participants were instructed to sit at the desk in front of the arrangements.
 They interacted with a GUI developed in MATLAB to navigate through the study.
 The GUI first guided the participants through a demo to demonstrate the study procedure.
-The GUI shows a red light that would turn green to indicate the times when the participant was allowed to touch the displays.
-For each of the trials, the GUI asked the participant to click a "Next" button to continue.
-Once clicked, the red light would turn to green once the displays have reached their corresponding steady-state pressures.
-The participants were then allowed to touch the displays for a unrestricted period of time.
-There were also no restrictions on the way participants could explore the displays, and they were allowed to use both hands if desired.
-Right after the light turns green, the GUI displayed the question \textit{"Which one has the different pressure?"}, and showed options for selecting \textit{Left}, \textit{Center}, and \textit{Right}.
-After the participants selected an option, they were instructed to click an "Enter" button to answer, and the GUI showed if they were correct, and if not, what the right answer was.
-It is important to note that the GUI was configured to measure the participants' response time in the background; a timer would start when the light turns green, and would stop when the participants answered the question.
-To continue with the next trial, the participants then had to "Next."
-The procedure was repeated until the 48 trials were completed for the first method, and then for the second method.
-Participants were granted a break in the middle of each method's study, and another break in between methods.
-After completing the interaction portion of the experiment, the participants were given a post-experiment questionnaire.
-The questionnaire asked about how distinguishable the signals were, if they were often unsure about their answers, and if they were increasingly confident about their answers as the study progressed.
-We also asked about the overall experience during the study (clarity of instructions, sense of safety during the experiment) and about their previous experiences and familiarity with haptic technology, robotics, and video games.
-The study was 45 minutes long.
+The GUI showed a red light that would turn green to indicate when the participant was allowed to touch the displays.
+For each of trial, the GUI asked the participant to click a ``Next'' button to continue.
+Once clicked, the light would turn green once the displays reached their corresponding steady-state pressures.
+The participants were allowed to touch the displays for an unrestricted period of time and they could explore the displays using any method, including using both hands if desired.
+During this time, the GUI displayed the question \textit{``Which one has the different pressure?''}, and showed options for \textit{Left}, \textit{Center}, and \textit{Right}.
+After the participants selected an option and confirmed by clicking an ``Enter'' button, the GUI showed whether they were correct and, if incorrect, what the right answer was.
+Note that the GUI was configured to measure the participants' response time; an internal timer would start when the light turned green and would stop when the participants answered the question.
+To continue with the next trial, the participants then had to press ``Next.''
+The procedure was repeated until 48 trials were completed for the first method and then for the second method.
+Participants were offered a break halfway through each method and another break in between methods.
+After completing the interaction portion of the experiment, participants answered a post-experiment questionnaire.
+The questionnaire asked about how distinguishable the signals were, if they were often unsure about their answers and if they were increasingly confident about their answers as the study progressed.
+We also asked about the overall experience during the study (clarity of instructions, sense of safety during the experiment) and about their previous experiences and familiarity with haptic technology, robotics, etc. The study was 45 minutes long.